Hydrazine (N2H4) lewis dot structure, molecular geometry, polarity, hybridization

 |Molecular geometry of N2H4||Trigonal pyramidal|

 |Bond angle||107° – 109.5º|

 How to draw N2H4 lewis structure?

-N2H4 lewis structure is made up of two nitrogen and four hydrogens having two lone pairs on the nitrogen atoms(one lone pair on each nitrogen) and contain a total of 10 shared electrons.
+N2H4 lewis structure is made up of two nitrogen (N) and four hydrogens (H) having two lone pairs on the nitrogen atoms(one lone pair on each nitrogen) and containing a total of 10 shared electrons.

 There are three types of bonds present in the N2H4 lewis structure, one N-N, and two H-N-H.

-Let’s start the construction of the N2H4 lewis dot structure step by step-
+Let’s start the construction of the lewis structure of N2H4 step by step-

 So, here we go!

 Follow some steps for drawing the Lewis dot structure of N2H4